Soddo Gurage people: History

-During the 15th to 17th centuries, "Aymellel" was listed by some explorers such as Hiob Ludolf as an independent district separate from other Gurages, who were described by some as “Pagans”, while the Aymellel were Christians.
+During the 15th to 17th centuries, "Aymellel" was listed by some explorers, such as Hiob Ludolf, as an independent district distinct from other Gurages, who were described by some as “Pagans”, in contrast with the Aymellel Christians.
+By the later centuries, however, for reasons unknown, Aymellel ceased to function as a term applicable to the entirety of the Kistane and was only applied as a geographic term to a district on the mountains west of Bui.

 Later in 1841, several subgroups and polities belonging to Christian Gurages (i.e. Kistane) were listed by Ludwig Krapf: